CoffeeBringer/CoffeeBringer/README.md

 </div>

-- 🔭 I’m currently working on Insulhub v0.3
+- 🔭 I’m currently working on InsulHub
-- 🌱 I’m currently learning SQL and MongoDB (And realizing I hate it)
+- 🌱 I’m currently learning SQL (And realizing I hate it) & Typescript
-- 🤔 I’m looking for help with Backend Development
+- 🤔 I’m looking forward to learning Backend and Cybersec (a.k.a HACKIN'!)
 - 📫 How to reach me: gabrielr.queiroz@gmail.com
 - ⚡ Fun fact: I think that I am funny :)